gerrardlee29/project-one/README.md

 ​
 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The two main colours used are blue, and yellow.
     -   #### Typography
         -   The Oswald font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Osawld is a clean font used frequently in programming, so it is both attractive and appropriate.
     -   #### Imagery